-Similar to type 2 diabetes, there are usually no symptoms; however, there are warning signs for prediabetes that may mean you are at higher risk.
+Similar to type 2 diabetes, there are usually no symptoms of prediabetes; however, there are warning signs for prediabetes that may mean you are at higher risk.
 Here are 10 warning signs of prediabetes.

-- Gestational diabetes.
 If a woman has had gestational diabetes (diabetes that occurs during pregnancy), she is at higher risk.
 As well, giving birth to a baby who weighed more than four kilograms (nine pounds) also increases a woman’s risk of prediabetes.
+Read more about gestational diabetes here.

-- Polycystic ovarian syndrome (PCOS).
 PCOS is a hormone imbalance that occurs in women, and can cause small, benign cysts to develop on the ovaries.
 Around 60-65% of women with PCOS have insulin resistance, with 70-80% of these women also being obese (BMI>30).Therefore, having PCOS increases your risk of insulin resistance, obesity, as well as prediabetes.
+Read more about achieving sustainable weight loss here.

 - Corticosteroids, which are used to treat inflammatory conditions (for example, asthma, rheumatoid arthritis, psoriasis and eczema)